google/oboe/FullGuide.md

 To be safe, check the state of the audio stream after you create it, as explained in step 3, below.

-  2. After you've configured the StreamBuilder, call `openStream()` to open the stream:
+  2. After you've configured the AudioStreamBuilder, call `openStream()` to open the stream:

     Result result = streamBuilder.openStream(&stream_);
     if (result != OK){